top of page

 Riding guidelines

-This is what you are here for.
 Riding in a well organised group is fun, sociable and can be challenging physically.
-Riding close to other people at speed requires care and adherence to a few basic guidelines to keep you and others safe, and to make it a more comfortable ride.
+Riding close to other people at speed requires care and adherence to a few basic guidelines to keep you and others safe.

 Which group should I ride with?